 Medium term: Accumulate K-Points through employment, income, and language for F-2-7 long-term residency.
 Employment time under the youth program counts toward K-Point accumulation.

-Long term: Qualify for F-2-7 long-term residency, and eventually F-5 permanent residency through the general 5-year lawful continuous residence route.
+Long term: Qualify for F-2-7 long-term residency, and eventually permanent residency through the general 5-year lawful continuous residence route.
 Individuals with a Korean-national parent may also explore F-2-2 (child of Korean national) or other status pathways with an 행정사.

-The program also recognizes that some participants may qualify for F-4 (Overseas Korean) status if they have Korean ancestry — those cases should be assessed separately.
+The program also recognizes that some participants may qualify for (Overseas Korean) status if they have Korean ancestry — those cases should be assessed separately.

 The program has several limitations to be aware of: